 Strengths:

-- Excellent performance; rivals Go for throughput
+- Strong performance; rivals Go for throughput

 - Deep Azure integration (first-class support for cloud)